Get

 Cats may not value your privacy, especially when you’re just trying to sneak off to the bathroom.
 Maybe you don’t mind the four paws following you to the bathroom and having another living being watching you do your business while they rub up against your legs.
 But would they be as open to this behavior if the shoe were on the other foot?

-Different cats have different preferences, and our precious little pets can be difficult little creatures to pin down.
-Knowing the natural behaviors of domesticated cats can be quite helpful for owners in understanding the reasons why they do the things they do.
+Different cats have different preferences, and our precious little pets can sometimes be difficult little creatures to pin down.
+Knowing the natural behaviors of pet cats can be quite helpful for owners in understanding the reasons why they do the things they do.
 Here we will discuss a cat’s natural desire for privacy when pooping and take a further look into what they prefer.

 divider cat faces oct 2024